-Twitter investigating complaints about @POTUS account transfer
+Twitter fixes botched @POTUS account transfer

 People who were following @POTUS and other key accounts under Obama will automatically be following the archived accounts and the official accounts of Trump and his administration -- at least until they opt out.

-But some angry users insisted they had found themselves suddenly following Trump's @POTUS even though they hadn't followed the account under Obama in the first place.
+But some users insisted they had found themselves following Trump's @POTUS even though they hadn't followed the account under Obama.

 "You added @POTUS and @FLOTUS to me; I'd never followed either acct before," said the user @ZenHeathen in a response to the Twitter support post.